flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 ## Migration guide

-You must migrate your code as described in this sectio if you're subclassing or implementing `ParentDataWidget`.
+You must migrate your code as described in this section if you're subclassing or implementing `ParentDataWidget`.
 If you do, the analyzer shows the following warnings when you upgrade to the Flutter version that includes this change: